Teaching & Research

 I am experienced in the delivery and development of our enquiry based learning curriculum and consider students to be active partners in their learning.

-I am an active member of the Institute of Heath and Society research community.
+I am an active member of the Department of Nursing and Midwifery research community

 I have been a qualified midwife since 1985 and have considerable experience in all aspects of midwifery practice in both acute and community settings.